Academic Talent Development Program

 The benefits of grouping children with like abilities have been well documented by Gifted Education experts such as Professor Miraca Gross, Emeritus Professor of Gifted Education in UNSW’s School of Education as well as Director of GERRIC, among others.
 The pace, depth and rigour at which these students can work is much greater and consequently more powerful in terms of student success, challenge and motivation.
 Movement between classes should therefore be seen as an integral part of catering for the individual needs of our children.

-At Sheldon College, we believe students are not gifted for just 70 mins a week.
+At Sheldon College, we believe students are not gifted for just seventy minutes a week.
 Rather than withdrawing students for one lesson a week, Sheldon College extends students in the classroom on a daily basis.
 A range of flexible groupings is formulated across all areas of the College based on students’ academic and personal learning needs:

 - Ability groupings within classes